AresMUSH/aresmush/plugins/login/help/en/privacy.md

 On Shattered, no staff member will spy on player activities.
 They have no access to a 'dark' setting, no way to view private scenes, and no access to private communication such as mail or pages.

 The following information provides more details about how Ares works in terms of privacy.
-Spirit Lake has not made any changes to these functions.
+Shattered has not made any changes to these functions.

 The game admin (Nessie) is the only staff member with access to error logs.
 # Data and Privacy on Ares Games